guykozlovskij/ga-project-2/README.md

 ![](/img/button-demonstration.gif)

 The button is wrapped in a `<Link>` tag accepting `selectedCountry` and `selectedYear` variables in the URL pathway.
-The values for these are retrieved in two select handlers called on both of the select boxes and the
+The values for these are retrieved in two select handlers called on both of the select boxes.

 ```js
 const [selectedCountry, setSelectedCountry] = React.useState('')